 Once you have a bunch of content on your website, I suggest at least 30 articles, with the vast majority being informational in nature.
 You’re ready to apply for some affiliate programs to start to earn some revenue for your business.

 It’s best to wait until you are getting some traffic from the search engines before applying to these programs, as with Amazon you need to make a sale within the first 60-days to remain an affiliate.

 They’ve gotten more strict over time, so if you’re rejected initially, don’t give up.
 Keep improving your website and adding content, and apply again in a few weeks.

 Note: I recommend you have a decent amount of quality content on your website before requesting to join either of these programs.
-By focusing on the content initially, you will have a great foundation avoid any issues in the future.
+By focusing on the content initially, you will have a great foundation to avoid any issues in the future.